ALL ABOUT FOSTERING ALLOWANCE / FOSTER CARE PAY / FOSTER CARER TAX BENEFITS

-Sunbeam offers up to £650 fostering allowance per child per week depending on children’s needs.
-Additionally, we pay other allowance and our foster carers receive many other benefits while fostering with us.
+Sunbeam offers up to £700 fostering allowance per child per week depending on children’s needs.
+Additionally, we pay other allowances and our foster carers receive many other benefits while fostering with us.
+We welcome foster carers from a diverse range of backgrounds and all ages.
+We would welcome you take the opportunity to speak to one of our existing foster carers to hear this first hand.

 Understand the detailed breakdown of Fostering allowance

-As a foster carer you will receive fostering allowance which normally covers things like food, clothing, transportation, pocket money, outings and personal household expenses etc. Sunbeam offers up to £650 fostering allowance per child per week depending on children’s needs.
+As a foster carer, you will receive fostering allowance which normally covers things like food, clothing, transportation, pocket money, outings, and personal household expenses, etc. Sunbeam offers up to £700 fostering allowance per child per week depending on children’s needs.
 Additionally, we give generous bonuses and foster carers receive other benefits while fostering with us.

 Receiving Fostering Allowance